V-Squared/V-Squared.github.io/plan/flow/publishing/appetizing.md

 ---
 layout: page
-title: Advanced Article Formatting
+title: Appetizing Articles
-subtitle: Expert's guide on formatting articles on V².
+subtitle: How to add the extra appeal.
 abstract: We give you a tools to add that extra touch making your articles stand out and simply be more fun to read.
 We show examples of *Super Tables*, *Feature Slideshows*, and *Table of Contents*.
 All of which are assisting the reader to ingest your information faster.
 We also show you how to keep your kramdown source code legible.
 issueNo: 204
 contents: